phdesign/NppToolBucket/README.md

 * Base 64 encode
 * Base 64 decode

 Download
 --------

 Release versions can be downloaded from [phdesign.com.au](http://www.phdesign.com.au/npptoolbucket)

 Installation
 ------------

 Copy the NppToolBucket.dll file to your Notepad++\plugins directory.

 Dependencies
 ------------

 Requires .NET Framework 3.5 or higher to be installed on the system.

 Version history
 ---------------

+### v1.9

+* Don't insert newline after last GUID
+* Save GUID generation options to config file
+* Add option to not prompt for GUID generation options each time (just use config settings)

 ### v1.8

 * Update project template to support creation of x64 version

 ### v1.7